Indiana Court Records

 Generally, the BMV issues two types of driving records namely:

-When requesting in person or via mail, the individual is required to complete a Request for Driver Records Form and deliver or mail it along with the appropriate fees to the closest Indiana BMV office.
+When requesting in person or via mail, the individual may need to complete a Request for Driver Records Form and deliver or mail it along with the appropriate fees to the closest Indiana BMV office.

 Mailing address: